Kouty/tdtetris/README.md

 **One Column Tetris**.

-This means that there is just the `I` tetromino (the line), there is no rotation, the tetromino spawns at the top of the playfield, it can be moved downwards, and when it reaches te bottom, it gets cleared, and a new tetromino spawns.
+This means that there is just the `I` tetromino (the line), there is no rotation, the tetromino spawns at the top of the playfield, it can be moved downwards, and, when it reaches the bottom, it gets cleared and a new tetromino spawns.

 Now it is easier to decide where to start.
 Since Tetris starts by spawning a tetromino in the playfiled, I begun writing a test about spawning the `I` tetromino inside the playfield.